Articles

 Cons of Absorb LMS:

-• May be excessive for small or less formal training needs
+• Extensive features may be unnecessary for smaller teams or simple training needs

 How does Trainual compare to Absorb LMS?